SECTION 1. ORGANIZATION NAME

 SECTION 8.
 NOTICE OF MEETINGS

 Unless otherwise provided by the Articles of Incorporation, these Bylaws, or provisions of law, the following provisions shall govern the giving of notice for meetings of the Board of Directors: a) Meetings.
 At least one week's prior notice shall be given by the Secretary of the corporation to each Director of each meeting of the Board.
 Such notice may be oral or written, may be given personally, by first class mail, by telephone, E-mail or by facsimile machine, and shall state the place, date and time of the meeting and the matters proposed to be acted upon at the meeting.
-Meetings may be held by conference call. b ) Waiver of Notice.
+Meetings may be held using a videoconferencing or teleconferencing service. b ) Waiver of Notice.
 Whenever any notice of a meeting is required to be given to any director of this corporation under provisions of the Articles of Incorporation, these Bylaws, or the laws of Connecticut, a written waiver of notice signed by said director, whether before or after the time of the meeting, shall be equivalent to the giving of such notice to said director.

 SECTION 9.
 QUORUM FOR MEETINGS